Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young son.

 Varric's First Personal Quest

 Because the Lyrium is scattered across the map, it takes a while to complete.
 However, be sure to activate the quest so that you can start destroying Lyrium right away.
-Destroying 10 leads to the second part of Varric's personal quest.
+Destroying ten of them leads to the second part of Varric's personal quest.

 Choosing the Mages or the Templars